 The role of the DSP is to provide advice and support to all members of the community, including leaders, guests and visitors.
-They should liaise with the Diocesan Safeguarding Adviser to secure training for members and for advice on dealing with reports.
-The DSP will be the first point of contact for any concerns which are raised (see section 6 later).
+They should liaise with the concerns which are raised (see section 6 later).
 A template person specification/roles and responsibilities is included at Appendix A.